-The history speaks of a Bishop, who is said to have proclaimed that heavier-than-air human flight wasn’t possible, because it contradicted God’s will.
+History speaks of a Bishop, who is said to have proclaimed that heavier-than-air human flight wasn’t possible because it contradicted God’s will.
 His name was Milton Wright and he was the father of Orville and Wilbur Wright.
-Apparently his understanding of the will of God was seriously flawed!
+Apparently, his understanding of God’s will was seriously flawed!

 2 Timothy 3:16

 A. The first question to ask yourself: “Has God already granted his approval for this in His Word?”

 B. Skeptics say that the Bible is outdated and doesn’t fit the lifestyle of the man of the 21st Century.

 C. The truth is you can’t customize God’s Word to fit your lifestyle.
 But you can always upgrade your lifestyle to meet the requirements of His Word.